ImgBotApp/InternetNL/faqs/report/subtest/bad_pl.md

-Subtest failed ⇒ negative score
+Failed the subtest on a 'must have' ⇒ null score